 Therapeutic Boarding Schools Defined

-Therapeutic boarding schools (TBS) are residential schools created to help troubled teens who are struggling to get through their teen years.
+Therapeutic boarding schools (TBS) are residential schools created to help struggling teens who are struggling to get through their teen years.
 Many teens who attend a therapeutic boarding school are afflicted with emotional, social, and/or behavioral issues.
-Parents choose therapeutic boarding schools in order to help their troubled child develop into the people they’ve always wanted to become.
+Parents choose therapeutic boarding schools in order to help their struggling child develop into the people they’ve always wanted to become.
 Therapeutic boarding schools provide academic support, counseling and different forms of therapeutic intervention to restore teens to their greatest social and academic potential.